bahrus/custom-enhancements/README.md

 The attribute could also be used for purposes of disabling functionality within the element.

+## Namespacing events

+Because custom enhancements extend the EventTarget, it is quite possible (and probably optimal) to subscribe to events directly from the enhancement, as we've seen above with the "resolved" event.

+However, I've encountered quite a few use cases where we want the enhancement to dispatch an event from the element it adorns.

+To be able to distinguish that:

+1. The event was initiated by an enhancement
+2. Uniquely identify which enhancement issued the event within a ShadowDOM realm

+I propose:

+1. The base Event object gets an additional property:  "enh", which is where we pass in the enhKey mentioned earlier.
+2. The base Enhancement class has a method "channelEvent" that is a simple wrapper around "dispatchEvent" but inserts the name of the enhKey into the enh property of the event.

-## Support for a view model web component / enhancement tied to the itemscope attribute.
+## Support for a view model DOM fragment manager tied to the itemscope attribute.

-There are many scenarios where it makes sense to have one "central" element manager, that frameworks / libraries can expect, that manages the data and/or view model and/or binding for the built-in element:
+There are many scenarios where it makes sense to have one "central" element manager, that frameworks / libraries can expect, that manages the data and/or view model and/or binding and/or event handling for a DOM element plus extensions of that element that are linked via the itemref attribute:

 - Scenarios where we can't wrap the element inside a custom element.
 - Scenarios where we need to manage the light children of a web component that uses ShadowDOM